NormanDunbar/TraceCollier/README.md

 113       | BLOB                  |
 123       | VARRAY                |
 180       | TIMESTAMP             |
-[Oracle Bind Variable Data Types]

-TaceMner2 has a simple manner of extracting the bind variable value.
+TraceMiner2 has a simple manner of extracting the bind variable value.

 ### VARCHAR2 and NVARCHAR2
-If the data type is 1, and the first character of the value is a double quote (") then the data value is the string between the quotes.
-I replace the double quotes (") with a single one (') to match what the SQL statement probably had.
+If the data type is 1, and the value is wrapped in double quotes then the data value is simply the string between the quotes.
+TraceMiner2 replaces the double quotes with a single quotes to match those that the original SQL statement probably used.

 If the first character of a type 1 data bind is *not* a double quote, then the remainder of the trace line holds hex pairs in the format ``0 30 0 31 0 32 0 33`` etc (for '0123' in this example) and the data type is ``NVARCHAR2``.